01010100b/AoE2Lib/Unary/readme.txt

 5. Start the game in AoE2.
 If everything works then each Unary player will chat an OK confirmation message in-game around 10-20 seconds in.

-6. When the game is finished, click "Stop all players".
+6. After you have run all games, click "Stop all players".
-If you want to start a new game, go back to step 4.
-You should "Stop all players" and go back to step 4 even if you want to use Unary again for the same player or even just restart the same game.

 Troubleshooting
 ---------------